‘Game over’: Westerners rush to leave Kabul, rescue Afghans

 —-

 Knickmeyer reported from Oklahoma City and Barry from Rome.
-Samya Kullab in Baghdad, Krista Larson in Dakar, Frank Jordans in Berlin and Robert Burns in Washington contributed.
+Samya Kullab in Baghdad, Krista Larson in Dakar, Frank Jordans in Berlin and Robert Burns and Matthew Lee in Washington contributed.

 Comments